sebinsua/all-human-systems-are-gamed/README.md

 all-human-systems-are-gamed
 ===========================

-All Human Systems Are Gamed
+All Human Systems Are Gamed.